chaspi/batch-convert/README.md

 This will copy and convert all images in the folder input to the folder output by creating a small and a big version.
 The small version will get the postfix '_small' with a height of 400px and the big version with the postfix '_big' and 1200px height.
-The with will be changed depending on the ratio.
+The width will be changed depending on the ratio.
 By default the output format is jpg with a quality of 100.

-__possible options__:
+### Possible Imput Options

     {
         'height': [in pixel]
         'width': [in pixel]
         'postfix': [allowed fs characters]
         'quality': [0-100], default = 100
-        'format': [jpg, png, gif, ...], default = 'jpg' }
+        'format': [jpg, png, gif, ..., default = 'jpg' }

+### Supported Formats
+This library uses GraphicsMagick for conversion.
+Check http://www.graphicsmagick.org/formats.html] to see which import and export formats are supported

 ## Tests